Rajneesh-lab/ENG20009/README.md

-//Add this at the top (global variables):// bool alertLogged = false;
+//Add this at the top (global variables): bool alertLogged = false;
 unsigned long lastAlertTime = 0;
 const unsigned long alertCooldown = 30000; // 30 seconds cooldown

-//Then update TimerFlagHandler() like this:// void TimerFlagHandler(){
+//Then update TimerFlagHandler() like this: void TimerFlagHandler(){
   if (TimerFlag){
     TimerFlag = false;